Technology is great, isn’t it?

 Ease of Use/Mounting

 Look for devices that specify how to attach them to accessory rails and/or mounts.
-And check out this review of the best fishing kayak brands to find some great options on mounting hardware and accessories from YakAttack.
+And check out this review of the best kayak brands to find some great options on mounting hardware and accessories from YakAttack.

 Look for units that are waterproof or water-resistant to a high level.
 This will usually be confirmed with an IP rating.
 The higher the water number, the more waterproof the device will be.